padrossov/VescUart/README.md

 # Fork lib from Peemouse (https://github.com/Peemouse/VescUart)           --> 512 bytes lower RAM usage

-Edit to  allow proper use of the ``setLocalProfile`` function.
+Edited to allow proper use of the ``setLocalProfile`` function.

 CRC table stored in flash with the help of PROGMEM function.
-Saves 512 bytes of RAM!
+It saves 512 bytes of RAM!

-Removed Debug messages in order to save RAM.
+Removed Debug messages.

 Tested with the 5.01 VESC FW.